Best camera for car photography in 2025

 This Nikon mirrorless camera is another good all-rounder that has some useful specs particularly well-suited to car photography.
 The most obvious is the high-resolution full-frame sensor that will show off your car’s details fantastically well, and also gives you scope to crop if necessary.

-If you’re keen on low-light and shooting action, you might also want to consider this camera’s sister model, the Z6 II - which comes with the trade off of a lower-resolution sensor.
+If you’re keen on low-light and shooting action, you might also want to consider this camera’s sister model, the Z6 II, or that camera's pricier successor the Z6 III – both of which come with the trade off of a lower-resolution sensor.

 Read our full Nikon Z7 II review for more details